Lost Contacts on iPhone? Here’re 4 Ways to Recover iPhone Contacts

 If all the above techniques fail to restore your iPhone contacts, your last resort is probably to try some third-party programs — more specifically, iPhone file recovery tools (see reviews) that are capable of retrieving a variety of items from the dead.

-SmartPhone Recovery PRO, for example, one of the best data recovery software for iPhones, offers two different recovery modes and support recovery of a variety of file formats including iPhone contacts.
+Stellar Data Recovery for iOS, for example, one of the best data recovery software for iPhones, offers two different recovery modes and support recovery of a variety of file formats including iPhone contacts.
 Give it a try and it may give you some surprise.

 Note: the program also works even if your iPhone is lost, damaged or broken; then use the Extract mode to scan local iTunes or iCloud backup files and extract content from them.